 How A Mixed Flow Pump Work?

-A mixed-flow pump is a combination of an axial-flow pump and a centrifugal pump, with an inclined impeller.
+Since the mixed flow pump has a tilted impeller, it is a combination of an axial flow pump and a centrifugal pump.

 When the impeller rotates, some of the fluid flows in the direction of the pump shaft, while the other part flows around the impeller under the action of centrifugal force.